-Preparatory course for Senior Mathematics A.
+Mathematics I is a preparatory course for Senior General Mathematics.

 Mathematics I is intended to provide learning experiences which extend students' exposure to useful applications of Mathematics and technology in the real world.
-The course is inherently practical and does not require the same depth of abstract reasoning needed for Mathematics B and Mathematics C.
+The course is inherently practical and does not require the same depth of abstract reasoning needed for Mathematical Methods and Specialist Mathematics.
+The topics studied in Mathematics I provide students an insight into the dimensions of learning required for General Mathematics at senior level.